All Episodes

 All of these things.

-Because not all this was nothing but test, test, test, test.
+That's why it took 10 years because all this was nothing but test, test, test, test.

 Just incredible stuff.

-If you if you if you that was that the essence of American greatness.
+That was the essence of American greatness.

-The coming together of the private and public sector, NASA back in those days was innovating like nobody's business.
+The coming together of the private and public sector NASA back in those days was innovating like nobody's business.

 The innovation that was coming out of the space program that made its way into the general economy, like Tang was from the space program.